 As the name implies, cloud-based data integration occurs in a cloud environment.
 This sort of solution can benefit businesses that already have cloud-based IT infrastructure.

-In contrast, "on-premise data integration" refers to the process of integrating an organization's systems locally.
+In contrast, "on-premises data integration" refers to the process of integrating an organization's systems locally.

 Hybrid integration is a middle-ground solution.
 It balances the challenges of breaking reliance on legacy systems with new integration needs.